nikola-maric/hs-wss-binance/README.md

 `listenFor` is kinda the entrypoint, as it gets the stream and returns Chan that can be used to listen for messages.

-There are some predefined streams in appropriate modules, like `tradingStreamOf`, `allMarketBookTickerStream`, etc.
+There are some predefined streams in appropriate modules, like `tradingStreamOf`, `allMarketBookTickerOf`, etc.

 Streams can also be combined, so a single connection can be used to listen for multiple messages, using [world-peace](https://github.com/cdepillabout/world-peace) open sum implementation.
 For example, one can do